 Following the failure of her first marriage, Ardys married George Barrow in 1968, and lived near Ramsbottom.
 She taught at St Paul's Primary School in the town.
-Many trips a year took them to the Lakes and the far north of Scotland, with Durness, Kinlochbervie and Achiltiebuie being particularly favourite places.
-Unfortunately, her second marriage failed and was dissolved in 1976.
+Many trips a year took them to the Lakes and the far north of Scotland, with Durness, Kinlochbervie

 Through the late 70's and 80's, she concentrated on developing her artistic skills, studying at Manchester College and founding a small pottery at home with the kiln in the kitchen of her cottage.
 In her spare time she would take the train to Oxenholme and cycle solo through the Lakes, camping on the Lot next to Lightbeck and staying in the Club huts.
 She also cycled long distances through Wales alone, tent and belongings packed in a small trailer towed behind her bike.
-In 1990, Valerie (as she then preferred to be called) settled in North Wales with her partner, David Barrett, on an isolated smallholding, high on the side of a mountain above Caernarfon with views across to the mountains of Snowdonia and over the Irish Sea.
+In 1990, Valerie (as she then preferred to be called) settled in North Wales with her partner, David Barrett, on an isolated small-holding, high on the side of a mountain above Caernarfon with views across to the mountains of Snowdonia and over the Irish Sea.
 Here she was very much in tune with nature and through her surroundings gained the inspiration to return again to formal art education, achieving a 2:1 in Illustration from Coleg Menai in 2001.